zig-robotics/zigros/README.md

         "srv/Example.srv",
     });

-    // the example message uses the standard time message, so we must add builtin_interfaces
-    // as a dependency
+    // the example message uses the standard time message, so we must add builtin_interfaces as a dependency interface.addDependency("builtin_interfaces", zigros.ros_libraries.builtin_interfaces);
-    interface.addDependency("builtin_interfaces", zigros.ros_libraries.builtin_interfaces);
-    interface.artifacts.linkCpp(&pub_sub_node.root_module);
+    // the example interface builds a service, so service_msgs is required interface.addDependency("service_msgs", zigros.extractInterface(zigros_dep, "service_msgs"));

+    // or artifacts.c if you're only using rcl pub_sub_node.linkLibrary(interface.artifacts.cpp);
 ```

 If you're creating a shared library or want this to function as an intermediate dependency, you can flag the interface for installation with `interface.installArtifacts();`.
-This will install all generated artifacts typically associated with a ROS interface.
+This will install all generated artifacts.
+Note that the generated libraries will not match the same structure as a typical ROS build as all generator output is combined into a single library.

 This should be enough to get you going.
 For a more in depth look at how to structure your project to best utilize ZigROS, please see the [how to structure your projcet](docs/Design.md#how-should-i-structure-my-project-to-best-utilize-zigros) section in the design doc.